Score plateau

 PTE improvement, answered

 Almost always because you are practising tasks rather than targeting the specific enabling skill that is dragging your score down.
-PTE scoring is algorithmic — if your pronunciation is at 45, no amount of Read Aloud repetition will fix it without targeted pronunciation work.
-Check your score report's enabling skill breakdown.
+The PTE AI scoring is algorithmic — if your pronunciation is at 45, no amount of Read Aloud repetition will fix it without targeted pronunciation work.
+Use your diagnostic report to check your enabling skill breakdown.

 Write From Dictation and Read Aloud contribute the most raw points because they score across two communicative skills simultaneously.
-Summarise Spoken Text is also high-impact.
+Retell Lecture is also high-impact.
 Improving on these three tasks typically moves the needle fastest.

 At minimum 3–4 full mocks under timed conditions.
 The first mock is diagnostic (to find your baseline), the next 2–3 are progress checks after targeted practice.
-Taking a mock every 5–7 days during active preparation is a good cadence.
+Take a free mock test every 5–7 days during active preparation.

 Structured approaches are fine — having a consistent essay structure or a repeatable method for Describe Image is smart.
 But memorised word-for-word scripts trigger Pearson's template detection, which can penalise your score by up to 30%.
-Use frameworks, not scripts.
+Study common question patterns and use frameworks, not scripts.

-Two common reasons: test anxiety compresses your real-test performance (fix: more mocks to normalise the pressure), or your mock platform scores more leniently than Pearson's engine (fix: use official scored practice for final calibration).
+Two common reasons explained in our mock vs real score guide: test anxiety compresses your real-test performance, or your mock platform scores more leniently.
+Follow our exam day tips to reduce the gap.
 A 3–7 point gap is normal; above 10 points, anxiety is likely a factor.

-With targeted practice on the right enabling skill, most students see measurable improvement in 2–3 weeks (studying 2 hours daily).
-The key word is 'targeted' — spreading your time evenly across all tasks maintains the plateau.
+With targeted practice on the right enabling skill, most students see measurable improvement in 2–3 weeks.
+Read our PTE preparation timeline for detailed guidance.
+The key word is "targeted" — spreading your time evenly across all tasks maintains the plateau.
 Focus 70% of your time on the weakest skill.

 Your weakest enabling skill, not your weakest section.
-A student with Speaking 72 but pronunciation 48 should drill pronunciation, not all of Speaking.
+A student with Speaking 72 but pronunciation 48 should drill pronunciation through targeted speaking practice, not all of Speaking.
 The enabling skill breakdown in your score report is the diagnostic tool — use it.

 Find your bottleneck in 2 hours.